Deterministic evolution of gauge fields through a singularity: Homogeneous ansatz

 The most generic homogeneous (but not necessarily isotropic) metric on $S^3$ can be expressed as a quadratic form (with spatially constant coefficients) in this basis.
-By imposing the homogeneous \textit{ansatz} also on the conjugate momenta $p^{ij}$ (which is necessary to preserve the homogeneous \textit{ansatz} for the metric under time evolution), as well as on the electromagnetic fields $A_i$ and $E^i$, we obtain:
+By also imposing the homogeneous \textit{ansatz} on the conjugate momenta $\pi^{ij}$ (which is necessary to preserve the homogeneous \textit{ansatz} for the metric under time evolution), as well as on the electromagnetic fields $A_i$ and $E^i$, and on the scalar fields $\Phi$ and $\pi_\Phi$, we obtain

+Here, $t$ and $x=(\theta,\phi,\psi)$ denote the dependence on time and spatial (hyperspherical) coordinates, respectively.
+Due to the homogeneous \textit{ansatz}, the Faraday tensor and the determinant of the metric in the invariant basis become

-Notice that the conjugate momenta $p^{ij}$ and $E^i$ require a term $\det \sigma (x)=\sin \theta$ to ensure the correct transformation behavior under diffeomorphisms (that of a tensor density of weight +1).
-In this basis, all these tensor fields have homogeneous components: $q_{ab}$, $p^{ab}$, $A_a$, $E^a$, with only a time dependence.
-Under this \textit{ansatz}, all the constraints (each of which constrains one degree of freedom per spatial point) can be smeared over arbitrary functions and become the following global constraints:
+where $q$ denotes the determinant of $q_{ab}$.
+Notice that the conjugate momenta $p^{ij}$, $E^i$, and $\pi_\Phi$ require the term $\det \sigma (x)=\sin \theta$ to ensure the correct transformation behavior under diffeomorphisms, which is that of a tensor density with a weight of +1.
+In this basis, all these tensor fields have homogeneous components: $q_{ab}$, $p^{ab}$, $A_a$, $E^a$, $q_0$, $p^0$, with only a time dependence.
+We can deduce the Poisson brackets between the homogeneous components from \cref{GeneralPB} and \cref{DualityVectors1forms}.
+For example, in the case of the scalar field, one has that